 Get Out movie review of Jordan Peele’s new movie is simple–it’s worth your time and money.
 Just in case you haven’t been paying attention, Get Out is one of the biggest movies of the year.
-Everyone’s still talking about this suspense/scary/drama film: your friends, co-workers, and strangers at the grocery store.
+Everyone talks about this suspense/scary/drama film: your friends, co-workers, and strangers at the grocery store.
 It’s the kind of buzz that makes some films lots of cash and kudos from critics simultaneously.

-The story follows couple Chris and Rose as they embark on a weekend getaway to meet her parents.
+Follow couple Chris and Rose as they embark on a weekend getaway to meet her parents.
 This is an often stressful time for either mate, but even more so when the couple is of two different races.
-Peele hits stereotypes of both races head on-pulling no punches in search of the truth.
-A second viewing of Get Out is not a bad idea-be sure to look for the symbolic imagery that might be missed during the first viewing.
+Peele hits stereotypes of both races head on-pulls no punches in search of the truth.
+A second viewing of Get Out is not a bad idea-look for the symbolic imagery that could be missed during the first viewing.
 But back to the Get Out movie review…